 All forms may be returned to Connie Patton digitally or mailed to the seminary at 335 Tennessee Ave, Sewanee, Tennessee, 37383.

 If you feel called to the School of Theology and wish to become a member of this community of scholars and learners, let us look at any offers you may have received from other seminaries and help you compare funding against costs.
 We think students should choose a seminary they feel called to, not one the can simply afford.
 We're committed to doing what we can to take money out as a decision making factor.
 You'll find the full policy here.

 1) Is cost calculated on a 9-month or 12-month year?

-- For students in residence for multiple years, we calculate on 12 months.
+- For students in residence for multiple years, we calculate based on 12-month budgets.

-- Students in one-year programs or final year of a multi-year program should estimate expenses based on 10 months.
+- Students in one-year programs or in the final year of a multi-year program should estimate expenses based on 10 months.

-3) Do they list parish and diocesan support in the aid estimate?
+3) Are parish and diocesan support included in the aid estimate?

-- We do not include other forms of aid.
+We do not include other forms of support.

 4) What figures are used in estimating cost of attendance?
 Ours include:

 5) How are costs adjusted based on house members?
 Rent, health insurance, utilities, food, etc.?

 We have a cost of living adjustment calculation for households of 2, 3, 4, and 5 members.